a2nt/meta-lightbox/README.md

 # meta-lightbox

-React.JS Universal lightbox.
+Vanilla Universal lightbox.
-Compatible to bootstrap4 and fontawesome
+Compatible to bootstrap 5 and fontawesome

 ## Demo